In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Huntington Learning Center franchise opportunity, including relevant news updates

-- 2018 average, highest, and lowest gross revenue; percent of sales by service (learning center service; test prep service; subject tutoring service; academic evaluation fees, registration fees, and miscellaneous receipts); average conversion rate (academic evaluation conversion, enrollment conversion); average hourly tuition (learning center tuition, test prep tuition); and average length of stay (learning center LOS, test prep LOS) for the 212 franchised Huntington Learning Centers open all of 2018 under the same franchisee (“Open Franchise Centers”) and the 34 company-owned Huntington Learning Centers open all of 2018 (“Open Corporate Centers”)
+- 2019 average, highest, and lowest gross revenue; percent of sales by service (learning center service; test prep service; subject tutoring service; academic evaluation fees, registration fees, and miscellaneous receipts); average conversion rate (academic evaluation conversion, enrollment conversion); average hourly tuition (learning center tuition, test prep tuition); and average length of stay (learning center LOS, test prep LOS) for the 212 franchised Huntington Learning Centers open all of 2019 under the same franchisee (“Open Franchise Centers”)

-- 2018 average salaries (teacher hourly pay, assistant director base salary, center director base salary) at the Open Corporate Centers
+- 2019 average salaries (teacher pay as a percent of revenue, assistant director base salary, center director base salary) at the Open Corporate Centers

 - certain expense items listed on the end-of-year profit and loss statements that Huntington Learning Center franchisees submit to the franchisor